gnupablo/cortext-box/README.md

 -----

   * The document root for web projects is  ~/cortext-box/src/cortext
-  * The VM apache web server is accessible at http://192.168.100.100
+  * The VM apache web server is accessible at http://10.10.10.10:8080
   * Use `vagrant ssh` to log into the VM
   * Use `vagrant halt` to shut it down
+  * Use `vagrant suspend` to hibernate it
+  * Use `vagrant reload` to reboot it
+  * Use `vagrant up` to start it
-  * You can modify the parameters in the file ~/cortext-box/vagrant.conf
+  * You can modify the parameters in the file ~/cortext-box/Vagrantfile

 # Run Cortext projects